 Follow Leathes Prior:

-Leathes Prior Solicitors is delighted to announce a number of key promotions. - Read More →
+Leathes Prior is COVID Secure - Read More →

 Henry Prior, father of Leathes Prior, is born in Tewkesbury.

 Leathes Prior's father, Henry Prior married five times.
 His fourth wife, Amelia Mary Tompson, was born in 1819.

 Lieutenant Henry Prior marries Amelia Mary Tompson.
 The couple go on to have three children together, including Leathes Prior.

 Leathes Prior, founder of the firm that still bears his name today, is born in the Saugor (Sagar) territory of British India.

 Leathes Prior was appointed as an apprentice to the solicitor William Nicholas Harwin Turner.

 The legal practice firm Turner and Prior is established in Norwich.

 Leathes Prior marries Fanny Ellen Bolingbroke in Christchurch, Eaton, Norwich and their first of five children, Bernard Henry Leathes Prior, is born.